WitsOCLab/StokesCamera/README.md

 If you make enhancements, changes, etc. that will benefit the community, please fork this repository, commit your changes to your own repo and then send us a pull request!

+### Creating "Stokes Plots"

+Please see the file StokesPlot.m.
+When viewing the CameraPreviewStokes, hit 'p' on your keyboard and it will dump a timestamped .mat file with the various polaristion and stokes matrices.
+These can be input and plot as you desire.

 ---

 ## License